Muhammad Umer: Early career

 In 1950, Umer debuted for Haroon Sons in Karachi's Abu Bakr Tournament against Quetta.
-In 1953, he joined the Karachi Municipal Corporation football team.
-In 1954, he toured southern India with Friends Union.
-At the 1954 Rovers Cup in India, Umer went on another Indian tour with Kemari Union, finishing runners-up to Hyderabad Police.
+In 1953, he joined the Karachi Municipal Corporation football team for which he remained for the ensuing years.
+In 1954, he toured southern India with Friends Union as a guest player under the captaicy of Taj Mohammad Jr..
+At the 1954 Rovers Cup in India, Umer went on another Indian tour with Keamari Union as guest player, finishing runners-up to Hyderabad Police.
 During the tournament, he also scored eight goals in a single game in a 9–0 victory over an Indian team.

-Umer earned a spot on Karachi's team for the National Football Championship in 1955 held in Bahawalpur.
-His success in the National Football Championship with Karachi led him to join Karachi Kickers, winning several regional and invitational tournaments.
-In the same year, he again toured India, earning acclaim for scoring six goals in a game in Ernakulam and achieving a hat-trick in Mysore, as reported by local Indian newspapers.
+Umer earned a spot on Karachi team for the National Football Championship in 1955 held in Bahawalpur.
+He made another tour with Karachi Kickers in India in 1955 under the captaincy of Dad Muhammad, earning acclaim for scoring six goals in a game in Ernakulam and achieving a hat-trick in Mysore.

-Umer represented East Pakistan in the National Football Championship in 1956.